What is Ansible – Advantages and Disadvantages

 It abstracts away the underlying infrastructure and provides a consistent environment for running applications across different platforms.

-Kubernetes is specifically designed for managing containerized applications.
+Kubernetes is designed for managing containerized applications.

 It abstracts away the underlying infrastructure and provides a platform-agnostic way to deploy and manage containers at scale.